 We start off with Sarah Kane’s Crave.
 Before her untimely death in 1999, Kane was one of the leading figures in the British ‘In-Yer-Face’ theatre movement, a style of writing and acting that spurns realism in favor of expressionistic and highly stylized theatrical language and stage action.
 Crave will be produced virtually as an in-class project (THEA 2402: Crave) with direction and class leadership by Associate Professor of Directing Robin Witt.

 Our second Fall production, The Corona Caesar, is a radical and innovative approach to Shakespeare’s Julius Caesar, the bard’s electrifying story of ambition, conspiracy and its tragic aftermath.
 In a creative response to the distancing protocols currently in place, our production will be an audio podcast constructed entirely online and publicly released beginning November 14, 2020.
 Actors will rehearse and record from home--with real-time Zoom direction/acting coaching from faculty director and Robinson Distinguished Professor of Shakespeare Andrew Hartley and faculty stage voice coach and Assistant Professor of Acting/Stage Voice Chris Berry.
 All members of The Corona Caesar company will participate in creating a show which embraces the restrictions of the present to make an old play fresh, compelling and urgent.

-In February we will livestream our staging of See Rock City and Other Destinations, a contemporary musical about connections missed and made at tourist destinations across America (including our own North Carolina).
+In February we will stream our staging of See Rock City and Other Destinations, a contemporary musical about connections missed and made at tourist destinations across America (including our own North Carolina).
 See Rock City marks the UNC Charlotte directing debut of Laura Waringer, Assistant Professor of Directing and Co-Coordinator of the Musical Theatre Certificate program.
-You can watch this live production on your personal screen by signing up through the Robinson Hall Box Office.
+You can watch this Zoom production on your personal screen by signing up through the Robinson Hall Box Office.